**Bill of Rights for Misunderstood Kids! **Helpful Hints From A Mom/Teacher!

 "Ten Homework Tips" -- A feature article presented by the Schwab Foundation.

-A timely article, "Can Children With ADHD Be Taught Better Attention Skills?" presented by ADD Specialist, Dr. David Rabiner.
+Another timely article, "Can Children With ADHD Be Taught Better Attention Skills?"

 Excerpt from a super poster written by Bob Seay!